 How to avoid foreign transaction fees

-There are 3 ways to avoid paying transaction fees:
+Here are the 2 best ways to avoid paying FX fees:

-- Use a no foreign transaction fee credit card
+- Use a no FX fee credit card

 - Use a US dollar credit card

-You’ll find a guide to all 3 options below, from the easiest solution to the hardest.
+You'll find a guide to both options below.

-The best no foreign transaction fee credit cards in Canada
+The best no foreign transaction fee credit card in Canada

-The Scotiabank Gold American Express Card earns flexible travel rewards and saves money with a 0% foreign transaction fee.
+The Scotiabank Gold American Express Card earns flexible travel rewards and saves money with a 0% FX fee.
 On top of a generous welcome bonus, you can earn Scene+ points at the following rates:

 - 6 Scene+ points per $1 spent at Sobeys, Safeway, FreshCo and more